volverjs/form-vue/README.md

 </template>
 ```

 `VvFormWrapper` can be used recursively to create a validation tree.
-The wrapper status is invalid if at least one of the fields inside it or one of its children is invalid.
+The wrapper status is invalid if **at least one of the fields** inside it or one of its children **is invalid**.

 ```vue
 <template>